 Looking North East

 The Engineering Stores is in the immediate foreground and Engineering Workshop is just behind the brown brick building.
 The big blue shed behind the workshop housed the Lindemann swarf crushing machine and the rather shabby brown streaked shed with ramp is the pig casting machine.
+This was used to produce ‘pig iron’ – hence the name – and was a long continuous conveyer of moulds into which molten iron from Elisabeth would be poured forming a ‘pig’ (bar) of iron.
+The continuous chain of moulds travelled through jets of water towards the far end where the iron would have cooled and solidified enough for the moulds to overturn where the ‘pig’ would drop into a pile and the empty moulds returned.
+The machine was used when the melting shop was shutdown or if other works within BSC required pig iron for their operations.
 Note the blast furnace bells and hopper in the bottom right foreground.

 View Looking East

 Overlooking he roof of the rolling mill.
-For a close up view of and information on the buildings in the L-H background see the final image below.
+For a closer view and more information on the buildings in the left-hand side background see the final image in this section.

 Inter City passes Melting Shop

 A London Euston bound express passes the south end of the melting shop and appears to have been taken at the same time as the previous six colour images in this section given that the chimneys are similar in appearance and devoid of any smoke.
 The difference being that this shot was clearly taken well away from the gas holder and also off works property, being from the other side of the dividing railway line and canal.
 For car spotters again, visible in the foreground left to right, a Vauxhall Viva (Mark III), Hillman Avenger and Ford Escort.